theoperatore/theoperatore.github.io/_posts/2015-01-16-for-the-sake-of-screen-shake.md

   - it has position, velocity, and acceleration like everything else in your game
 - To follow an object is to define a target point for your camera
   - slowly move the camera to the target position over many frames via acceleration forces
-- Shaking the camera is the same as adding random acceleration forces to the camera
+- Camera Shake
+  - add random acceleration forces on a strength interval which die down over many frames

 Getting the camera to do what you want is really tricky.
 It requires a lot of trial and error to get the right "feel", but having a camera is really important and having a camera that works and feels correct is even more important.

-One last noteworthy topic is that while you can try to do most of these physics things yourself, consider getting a physics library; even a small one.
+One last noteworthy topic is that while you can try to do most of these physics things yourself, consider getting a physics library&mdash;even a small one.
 I use [pocket-physics](https://github.com/kirbysayshi/pocket-physics).
 It's lightweight, on npm, and handles calculating verlet integrations, drag, distance constraints, spring constratints, gravitation, allows work on vectors directly, etc; all of the cool physics-y things you'd ever want.

 Well hopefully that made sense.